endeavorcomm/le-cms/setup-cert-mgmt-system.md

 ### Deploy le-cms files to certbot home directory

-#### Login to your webserver(s) as a user with sudo privileges
+#### Login to your webserver(s) as the certbot user

-Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory
+Clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms).

     sudo apt install git
     git clone https://github.com/endeavorcomm/le-cms.git

-If you cloned the repo, copy deploy-site.sh and le-cms.config to your user's home directory
+If you cloned the repo, copy deploy-site.sh to the certbot user's home directory, and le-cms.config to the config directory.

     cp le-cms/deploy-site.sh ~
-    cp le-cms/le-cms.config ~
+    cp le-cms/le-cms.config /etc/le-cms

-Make sure the script is executable
+Make sure the script is executable.

     chmod 700 deploy-site.sh